dzackyluc/dzackyluc/README.md

 🔐 **Self-hosted Backend Stack**
 > Auth flows with Laravel Sanctum, Dockerized APIs, CORS wrangling, and Nginx magic.
 If it involves SSL and terminal errors, I’m in.

+⚔️ **Dual-Faction Deck Combat Engine**
+> Designed for multiplayer card battles — 2v2 format, asymmetric decks, and factional advantages.
+For those who believe card games should feel like political warfare.

+🧩 **EduCard Framework**
+> A modular card system for learning-based games — drag-and-drop subjects, themes, and questions to auto-generate decks.
+Built for classrooms, powered by code, secretly fun.

+🌐 **Vue + Laravel Admin Panel Starter**
+> A lightweight, scalable backend panel using Laravel + Sanctum auth, Vue 3 + Vite frontend, and role-based API structure.
+Because every API deserves a nice dashboard (and a logout button that works).

+🐳 **Docker-Devbox Template**
+> My go-to dev environment stack: Laravel, MySQL, Node, Nginx, with hot-reloading and HTTPS all in containers.
+Plug-and-play for launching new projects (or breaking them in style).

+🕹️ **System Health Dashboard (WIP)**
+> A personal dashboard showing your container status, server health, and exposed ports — because `docker ps` is cool but vibes aren’t.

+🧠 **.NET Identity + BCrypt Auth API**
+> A secure, token-based user authentication system built with ASP.NET Core and BCrypt.Net — with full JWT flow and proper hashing.
+Ideal for anyone tired of spaghetti login logic.

 ---

 ## 💡 My Dev Philosophy